Capillary/ecom-api-document/source/includes/_product.md

 ProductTitle* | string | Title of the product to appear on the product's page ProductType* | string | Type of the product.
 Values: `P` for a normal product, `A` for an add-on products, and `B` for a bundle product or deal product
-CategoryRefCode | string | Reference code of the product category Inventory | int |  The number of available products of the current SKU (stock) MRP | float  | Retail price of the product
+CategoryRefCode | string | Reference code of the product category Inventory | int |  The number of available products of the current SKU (quantity) MRP | float  | Retail price of the product
-Webprice | float | Selling price of the product on the storefront Availability | string | Specify the availability of the product.
-Values: `Y` if available, `N` if unavailable BarCode | string | Bar code of the product
+Webprice | float | Selling price of the product on the storefront.
+Cannot be more than MRP Availability | string | Specify Y` if the product is in stock, `N` if unavailable BarCode | string | Bar code of the product
+SmallImage | string | Source image of the product's small image (100*100) shown in the product showcase.
+Required if the Custom Type of image is not defined and Extended Properties section of that Product Showcase is not configured accordingly.
+Supported formats: .png, jpg,jpeg, .svc, and .gif
-SmallImage | string | Source image of the product -  small size (supported formats: .png, jpg,jpeg, .svc, and .gif) LargeImage | string | Source image of the product - large size (supported formats: .png, jpg,jpeg, .svc, and .gif) ShortDescription | string | Short description of the product.
-This will appear on the product showcase page ProductDescription | string | Description of the product.
-This will appear on the product page PaymentOptionOnline | enum | Specify `Y` if online payment is supported for the product; `N` if not supported PaymentOptionChequeOrDD |enum | Specify `Y` if payment through cheque or DD is supported for the product; `N` if not supported
+LargeImage | string | Source image of the product's large image (300*300) shown on the product details page of the storefront.
+Supported formats: .png, jpg,jpeg, .svc, and .gif
+ShortDescription | string | Brief description of the product within 500 characters.
+This will appear on the product details page
+ProductDescription | string | Detailed description of the product which will appear in the Description tab of the product page.
+Supports up to 50000 characters
+PaymentOptionOnline | enum | Specify `Y` if the product can be purchased online through options such as Credit Card,Debit Card, and Net Banking, `N` if not supported
+PaymentOptionChequeOrDD |enum | Specify `Y` if payment through cheque or DD is supported for the product; `N` if not supported
 PaymentOptionBankTransfer | enum | Specify `Y` if payment through online bank transfer is supported for the product; `N` if not supported
-PaymentOptionCOD | enum | Specify `Y` if cash on delivery is supported for the product; `N` if not supported DeliveryOptionShip | enum | Specify `Y` if the product is available for shipping, `N` if not DeliveryOptionOffline | enum | pecify `Y` if the product can be purchased offline else specify `N` DeliveryOptionOnline | enum | Specify `Y` to allow delivery online such as donations, mobile recharges, gift cards, softwares etc, else specify `N`
+PaymentOptionCOD | enum | Specify `Y` if cash on delivery is supported for the product; `N` if not supported DeliveryOptionShip | enum | Specify `Y` if the product is available for shipping, `N` if cannot be shipped DeliveryOptionOffline | enum | Specify `Y` DeliveryOptionOnline | enum | Specify `Y` for online delivery products such as such as movies, music, ringtones, donations, mobile recharges, gift cards, softwares etc, else specify `N`
-DeliveryOptionInStorePickup | enum | Specify `Y` if the product is available in Store for pick up, else specify `N` LocationBased | enum | Specify `Y` if the shipping price is on location basis, Specify `N` for common shipping price to all locations
+DeliveryOptionInStorePickup | enum | Specify `Y` if store pick up is supported for the product, else specify `N` LocationBased | enum | Specify `Y` if the product inventory needs to be considered as per the shipping location or store, else specify `N`
 ShippingCode | enum | The code of the the type of shipping charges.
 Most commonly used: flat, india, international, surfaceways, airways
 TaxCode | string | The tax code applicable for the product.
 Tax code have configured in the CP first.
 You can associate the relevant value here
 DeliveryTime  | string | The estimated delivery time to be shown on the product page.
 Example: This product will be delivered in 7 days from the date of order
-CatalogSequence | int | Rank of the product to show up on the storefront ProductWeight | float | Weight of the product BankProductId | string | System generated id for the product source OfferProductDescription | string | .xml file name related to the product offer.
-Use for sale items OfferProductImage | string | Preferred image of the offer product (supported formats: .png, jpg,jpeg, .svc, and .gif) PageTitle | string | Title of the product you prefer for SEO Keywords | string | Preferred search keyword for the product KeywordDescription | | Description of the specified search keyword SEOURL | string | The redirect URL when searched on Google SmallImageAltText | string | The mouse hover text for small image LargeImageAltText | string | The mouse hover text for large image StartDate | date | From when the product has to be displayed on the storefront in `DD/MM/YY` format EndDate | date | Until when you want to show the product on the storefront in `DD/MM/YY` format StartTime | time | The time from when you want to show on the storefront on the specified start date.
-Format: `HH:MM:SS` EndTime | time | The time from when you want to stop showing the product on the storefront on the specified end date.
+CatalogSequence | int | Sequence of the product to show up on the storefront ProductWeight | float | Weight of the product BankProductId | string | System generated id for the product source OfferProductDescription | string | .xml file name related to the product offer.
+Use for sale items OfferProductImage | string | Preferred image of the offer product (supported formats: .png, jpg,jpeg, .svc, and .gif) PageTitle | string | Title of the product you prefer to appear in the search results for SEO Keywords | string | Preferred meta tag search keyword for the product KeywordDescription | | Description of the specified search keyword SEOURL | string | The redirect URL when searched on Google SmallImageAltText | string | The mouse hover text for small image LargeImageAltText | string | The mouse hover text for large image StartDate | date | From when the product has to be displayed on the storefront in `DD/MM/YY` format EndDate | date | Until when you want to show the product on the storefront in `DD/MM/YY` format StartTime | time | The time (on the StartDate) from when you want to show the product on the storefront.
+Format: `HH:MM:SS` EndTime | time | The time (on the EndDate) from when you want to stop showing the product on the storefront on the specified end date.
 Format: `HH:MM:SS`
-PeriodicityType | enum | Use this to show items on the storefront specific days.
+PeriodicityType | enum | Use this to set the time frame when you want to show the product on the storefront.
 Values: Monthly, Weekly, oneTime
-PeriodicityRange | string | The days when you want to show the product.
-For example: in monthly, 1-30 to show on all days of a month, in weekly you can have 1, 3, 5, to display of Sun, Tue, and Thu respectively.
+PeriodicityRange | string | The days when you want to show the product based on the PeriodicityType.
+For example: for `Monthly`, you can set 1-30 to show on all days of a month, in weekly you can have 1, 3, 5, to display of Sun, Tue, and Thu respectively.
 No value is required for `oneTime`.
 To pass multiple days, use comma separated values.
-For example, 1,2,5,10
+For example, 1,2,5,10.
+You can either pass as 1-5, or 1, 2, 3, 4, 5 and so on.
+Not required for onetime
 ShowExpired | enum | Y, N. To show if the product has to be displayed irrespective of the periodicityRange UOM | enum | Unit of measurement of the product.
-Values: ltrs, kgs, gms, pieces LBH | string | Dimensions of the product (Length*Bredth*Height) or the product volume BuyingWeight | float | Weight of the product as per the specified UOM.
+Values: ltrs, kgs, gms, pieces LBH | string | Dimensions of the product (Length*Breadth*Height) or the product volume BuyingWeight | float | Weight of the product as per the specified UOM.
 For example, if UOM is kgs then it will consider the specified value in kilo grams
+PkgQty | int |  Lot size (package quantity) of the product that can be purchased.
+Customer can buy the product only in multiples of the specified `PkgQuantity`
-PkgQty | int |  Quantity of the product in each package MinimumOrderQuantity | int | Minimum allowed product quantity per order MaximumOrderQuantity | int | Maximum allowed product quantity per order PreOrder | enum | Specify `Y` to allow the product booking in advance, else, specify `N` BackOrder | enum | Specify `Y` if you want to allow users to place orders even in no stock (0).
+MinimumOrderQuantity | int | Minimum allowed product quantity per order MaximumOrderQuantity | int | Maximum allowed product quantity per order PreOrder | enum | Preorder facilitates booking or reserving an item in advance, usually prebooking new products even before it is launched.
+Specify `Y` to allow the product booking in advance, else, specify `N`
+BackOrder | enum |Backorder lets users to place an order even if the product is out of stock.
+Specify `Y` if you want to allow users to place orders even in no stock (0).
 Specify `N` to disable ordering in case of out of stock
-StockAvailableMessage | string | Specify the stock availability message to show on the priduct page when it goes out of stock.
+StockAvailableMessage | string | Specify the stock availability message to show on the product page when it goes out of stock.
 For example, "Stock will be available in 2 days"
 ProductCondition | enum | Current condition of the product.
 Value: New, Used Warrantybearer | enum | Warranty bearer.
-Value: No Warranty, Manufacturer WarrantyInMonths | int | Warranty period in months ReserveQuantity | int | Quantity of items the merchant can reserve in order to fulfill loyal customers StockAlertQuantity | int | Sends an alert when the quantity of the product is less than this value BarCode | string | Barcode of the product.
-You can pass comma separated values in case of multiple bar codes ModelNumber | string | Model number of the product CatalogCode | string | Classification code of the product in catalogue PurchaseDate | date | Required for the used product.
-Date when the used product is purchased in `MM:DD:YY` format ProductNote | string | Additional information to mention about the product FormCode | enum | Predefined form codes for deal products CheckoutWithTokenPrice | enum | Specify `Y` to enable checkout with token price (preorder amount) TokenPrice | float | The token amount required for preorder (if `CheckoutWithTokenPrice` is enabled) CostPrice | float | The cost price of the product HidePrice | enum | Specify `Y` to hide the price on the storefront, `N` to show the product price StdProductCode | int | HSN (Homogeneous Serial Number) of the product MPN | string | Manufacturer's product number
+Value: No Warranty, Manufacturer, Dealer WarrantyInMonths | int | Warranty period in months (if Warrantybearer is Manufacturer or Dealer) ReserveQuantity | int | Quantity of items the merchant needs to reserve for special purposes.
+For example, merchant could reserve some products to fulfill for loyalty customers
+StockAlertQuantity | int | Sends an alert when the quantity of the product is less than this value BarCode | string | Barcode of the product.
+You can pass comma separated values in case of multiple bar codes ModelNumber | string | Model number of the product (if applicable) CatalogCode | string | Catelogue code of the product (if any) PurchaseDate | date | Required for the used product.
+Date when the used product is purchased in `MM:DD:YY` format ProductNote | string | Additional information to mention about the product for internal reference FormCode | enum | Predefined form codes for deal products.
+Ad-hoc Forms allow you to create customised web forms with a number of custom fields and you can use them to receive customized orders from end-users.
+CheckoutWithTokenPrice | enum | Specify `Y` to enable checkout with token price (preorder amount) TokenPrice | float | The token amount required for preorder (if `CheckoutWithTokenPrice` is enabled) CostPrice | float | The cost price of the product HidePrice | enum | Specify `Y` to hide the price on the storefront, `N` to show the product price.
+You can show 'Price on Request' Call for Action to reveal the price on customer requests
+StdProductCode | int | For international standard product, specify the HSN (Homogeneous Serial Number) of the product as per the chosen standard product type
-Vendor | enum | Vendor name associated to the measurement for the product (Predefined vendor) VendorSKU | string | SKU of the product in the vendor system StdProductType | enum | HSN of the product type.
-Values: UPC, EAN, GTIN, ASIIN, ISBN10, ISBN13 FulfillmentServiceRefCode | string | Reference code of the order fulfillment location
+MPN | string | Manufacturer's part number - A unique part number given by the manufacturer of the product Vendor | enum | Vendor name associated to the measurement for the product (Predefined vendor) VendorSKU | string | SKU of the product in the vendor system for supplier product StdProductType | enum | For international standard products, specify the type of identification or HSN of the product type.
+Values: `UPC` (Universal Product Code), `EAN` (European Article Numbering), `GTIN`  (Global Trade Item Number), `ASIIN`  (Amazon Standard Identification Number), `ISBN10`, `ISBN13` (International Standard Book Number)
+FulfillmentServiceRefCode | string | Reference code of the order fulfillment service.
+These services are required for the fulfillment of a deal or online product deliveries such as music, ringtones, movies.
+It's mandatory for Local Deals

 <aside class="notice"> All parameters marked by * are mandatory.</aside>